mohamedkhammeri/Portfolio-v2/README.md

 I developed this project as a personal venture, inspired by the amazing work of [Brittany Chiang](https://github.com/bchiang7).
 You can check out her repo [here](https://github.com/bchiang7/v4).

 Since I'm not an expert in ReactJS (which Brittany's project uses), but I loved her design, I decided to recreate it using Angular's architecture.

-### Key Points:
-- 🔗 The website isn't connected to any API yet.
-- 📝 All content is static within Angular's HTML files.
-- 🔧 In the future, I plan to connect it to an API, allowing easier content management without touching the HTML files.

 Feel free to contribute, suggest ideas, or improve the architecture!
 I'd love to hear your thoughts or suggestions. 😊

 ## 📋 Prerequisites